willy-wagtail/raspberrypi-pihole/README.md

 ### Whitelist common false-positives

 This is optional.
-The github repo we refer to here keeps a list of common false-positive domains for us to whitelist.
+Ths [github repo](https://github.com/anudeepND/whitelist.git) keeps a list of common false-positive domains for us to whitelist.

 The whitelist is installed using a python script.
 However, the pihole/pihole docker image does not include a python installation.
 So we have to run the following on the host raspberry pi itself which should have python3 installed.